-- to emphasize the importance of Physics as the most important discipline for sustaining the existing industries and establishing new ones to create job opportunities at all levels of employment. - In view of opening the new windows in higher education and research and opening job opportunities at all levels from technicians to innovator scientists and engineers, two undergraduate programs are offered in our universities and other higher education institutions (HEI) at the entry level of our higher education system.

-Some of the characteristic attributes of a graduate in Physics are

-Disciplinary knowledge and skills: Capable of demonstrating

-- good knowledge and understanding of major concepts, theoretical principles and experimental findings in Physics and its different subfields like Astrophysics and Cosmology, Material science, Nuclear and Particle Physics, Condensed matter Physics, Atomic and Molecular Physics, Mathematical Physics, Analytical dynamics, Space science and other related fields of study, including broader interdisciplinary subfields like Chemistry, Mathematics, Life sciences, Environmental sciences, Atmospheric Physics, Computer science, Information Technology etc. (ii) ability to use modern instrumentation and laboratory techniques to design and perform experiments is highly desirable in almost all the fields of Physics listed above in (i). - ii) Skilled communicator: Ability to transmit complex technical information relating all areas in Physics in a clear and concise manner in writing and oral ability to present complex and technical concepts in a simple language for better understanding. - Critical thinker and problem solver: Ability to employ critical thinking and efficient problem solving skills in all the basic areas of Physics. - Sense of inquiry: Capability for asking relevant/appropriate questions relating to the issues and problems in the field of Physics, and planning, executing and reporting the results of a theoretical or experimental investigation. - v) Team player/worker: Capable of working effectively in diverse teams in both classroom, laboratory, Physics workshop and in industry and field-based situations. - vi) Skilled project manager: Capable of identifying/mobilizing appropriate resources required for a project, and manage a project through to completion, while observing responsible and ethical scientific conduct; and safety and laboratory hygiene regulations and practices. - vii) Digitally Efficient: Capable of using computers for simulation studies in Physics and computation and appropriate software for numerical and statistical analysis of data, and employing modern e-library search tools like Inflibnet, various websites of the renowned Physics labs in countries like the USA, Europe, Japan etc. to locate, retrieve, and evaluate Physics information. - viii) Ethical awareness / reasoning: The graduate should be capable of demonstrating ability to think and analyze rationally with modern and scientific outlook and identify ethical issues related to one's work, avoid unethical behavior such as fabrication, falsification or misrepresentation of data or committing plagiarism, not adhering to intellectual property rights, and adopting objectives, unbiased and truthful actions in all aspects of work.
+Some of the characteristic attributes of a graduate in Physics are i) Good knowledge and understanding of major concepts, theoretical principles and experimental findings in Physics and its different subfields like Astrophysics and Cosmology, Material science, Nuclear and Particle Physics, Condensed matter Physics, Atomic and Molecular Physics, Mathematical Physics, Analytical dynamics, Space science and other related fields of study, including broader interdisciplinary subfields like Chemistry, Mathematics, Life sciences, Environmental sciences, Atmospheric Physics, Computer science, Information Technology etc. (ii) ability to use modern instrumentation and laboratory techniques to design and perform experiments is highly desirable in almost all the fields of Physics listed above in (i).

+Disciplinary knowledge and skills: Capability of demonstrating ii) Skilled communicator: Ability to transmit complex technical information relating all areas in Physics in a clear and concise manner in writing and oral ability to present complex and technical concepts in a simple language for better understanding.

+iii) Critical thinker and problem solver: Ability to employ critical thinking and efficient problem solving skills in all the basic areas of Physics.

+iv) Sense of inquiry: Capability for asking relevant/appropriate questions relating to the issues and problems in the field of Physics, and planning, executing and reporting the results of a theoretical or experimental investigation.

+v) Team player/worker: Capable of working effectively in diverse teams in both classroom, laboratory, Physics workshop and in industry and field-based situations.

+vi) Skilled project manager: Capable of identifying/mobilizing appropriate resources required for a project, and manage a project through to completion, while observing responsible and ethical scientific conduct; and safety and laboratory hygiene regulations and practices.

+vii) Digitally Efficient: Capable of using computers for simulation studies in Physics and computation and appropriate software for numerical and statistical analysis of data, and employing modern e-library search tools like Inflibnet, various websites of the renowned Physics labs in countries like the USA, Europe, Japan etc. to locate, retrieve, and evaluate Physics information.

+viii) Ethical awareness / reasoning: The graduate should be capable of demonstrating ability to think and analyze rationally with modern and scientific outlook and identify ethical issues related to one's work, avoid unethical behavior such as fabrication, falsification or misrepresentation of data or committing plagiarism, not adhering to intellectual property rights, and adopting objectives, unbiased and truthful actions in all aspects of work.
 UGC Document on LOCF Physics.

-- National and international perspective: The graduates should be able to develop a national as well as international perspective for their career in the chosen field of the academic activities.
-They should prepare themselves during their most formative years for their appropriate role in contributing towards the national development and projecting our national priorities at the international level pertaining to their field of interest and future expertise. - x) Lifelong learners: Capable of self-paced and self-directed learning aimed at personal development and for improving knowledge/skill development and reskilling in all areas of Physics.
+ix) National and international perspective: The graduates should be able to develop a national as well as international perspective for their career in the chosen field of the academic activities.
+They should prepare themselves during their most formative years for their appropriate role in contributing towards the national development and projecting our national priorities at the international level pertaining to their field of interest and future expertise.

+x) Lifelong learners: Capable of self-paced and self-directed learning aimed at personal development and for improving knowledge/skill development and re-skilling in all areas of Physics.

-Department of Commerce
+Department of Commerce: